Learning to Walk With Tactile Defensiveness

 4. Using a Walker

-After months of doing all of these things, our son finally started walking independently.
-It was the best day when he could finally walk without any help.
+After months of doing these things, our son finally started walking independently.
+It was the best day of his life when he could finally walk without any help.
 Walking hasn’t been his only setback.
-He had to learn how to touch things with his hands as well.
-Eating, to this day, has been and continues to be the biggest obstacle.
-Please read my other posts are the strange things we would do for him to get used to touching things and eating.
+He also had to learn how to touch things with his hands.
+Walking wasn’t his only setback.
+He also had to learn how to touch things with his hands, and eating has remained our biggest, most persistent challenge.
+I’ve written a whole post about what that looks like day to day.
+Please read my other posts about the strange things we would do for him to get used to touching things and eating.